• Skip to primary navigation

 Cooked buckwheat served in a bright green bowl.

-1. Bring 4 cups of water to boil in a rice pot/ saucepan on medium high heat.
+Cook buckwheat: Bring 4 cups of water to a boil in a rice pot or saucepan over medium-high heat.

 Water boiling in a saucepan.

-2. When the water comes to rolling boil, add ½ cup of buckwheat groats.
+Once the water reaches a rolling boil, add ½ cup of buckwheat groats.

-I use pre cleaned groats and therefore add them to the water without washing.
-If your groats are not pre cleaned, rinse and drain them first.
+I use pre-cleaned groats, so I add them to the water without washing them.
+If your groats aren’t pre-cleaned, rinse and drain them first.

 Buckwheat cooking in boiling water in a saucepan.

-3. Cook on medium high heat for 10 - 12 minutes, stirring once or twice.
+Cook over medium-high heat for 10–12 minutes, stirring once or twice.

 Half cooked buckwheat groats placed on a spoon.